-The pay-to-play rule is a preventive measure aimed at addressing abuses by certain investment advisers or their covered associates[4] with regard to government officials[5] who have influence over the selection of investment advisers to manage government client assets.
-These assets include state or public pension plans, state and local government employees' retirement plans, and endowment funds of state-sponsored universities.

-Accordingly, the pay-to-play rule prohibits SEC-registered investment advisers and exempt reporting advisers from offering investment advisory services for compensation - i.e., receipt of advisory fees and carried interest - to a government client or investor for two years after an adviser or their covered associates contribute to state and local government officials or candidates who are in a position to influence the selection of certain investment advisers.
-The rule is subject to certain exceptions.[6]
+The Pay-to-Play Rule is a preventive measure aimed at addressing pay-to-play abuses by certain investment advisers and/or their "covered associates" with regard to government officials who have influence over the selection of investment advisers to manage government client assets (e.g., state or public pension plans, state and local government employees' retirement plans, and state-sponsored university endowment funds).
+Accordingly, the Pay-to-Play Rule prohibits SEC-registered investment advisers and exempt reporting advisers from offering investment advisory services for compensation (i.e., receipt of advisory fees and carried interest) to a government client/investor for two years following a contribution made by such adviser or their covered associates, including a person who becomes a covered associate within two years after a contribution is made (even if the individual was not yet affiliated with the adviser when the contribution to influence the selection of certain investment advisers (subject to certain exceptions).
+Importantly, the Pay-to-Play Rule is a strict liability rule, which means it does not mandate demonstrating a quid pro quo arrangement or actual intent to influence the government official or candidate.

-Scott Moss

-Jimmy Kang

-Jeremy Cantor

-The rule also contains a look-back provision that applies to anyone who becomes a covered associate within two years of making a contribution, even if the individual was not yet affiliated with the adviser at the time of the contribution.

-Importantly, the pay-to-play rule is a strict liability rule, which means it does not mandate demonstrating a quid pro quo arrangement or actual intent to influence the government official or candidate.